 Certain prior year amounts have been reclassified to conform to the current period presentation.
 These reclassifications had no effect on the reported results of operations or cash flows.
-Specifically, in the consolidated balance sheet as of December 31, 2021, the Company has reclassified \$111 which was previously recorded within prepaid expenses and other current assets to inventory.
-Additionally, in the consolidated statement of cash flows for the year ended December 31, 2021, the Company has reclassified \$1,025 and \$111 due to the effects of changes in the accounts receivable and inventory, respectively, from changes in prepaid expenses and other current assets to changes in accounts receivable of and inventory, respectively.
+Specifically, in the consolidated statement of cash flows for the year ended December 31, 2022, the Company has reclassified \$2,314 from changes in prepaid expenses and other current assets to non-cash accretion and amortization of short-term investments.